aidan-gallagher/aidan-gallagher.github.io/_posts/2021-09-01-documentation.md

 - Maintain sample code
   - Over time the system may change and so will the sample code
   - Test the sample code actually works
-  - Unit tests are for testing; sample programs are for educating
 - Example the anti-example
   - In addition to showing readers what to do, it is sometimes beneficial to show readers what not to do